 - Along White Plains Road (Rte.
-127) from the intersection of Unity Road and White Plains Road, extending northwesterly to the intersection of Reservoir Avenue and White Plains Road. - Along east side of Main Street from the Merritt Parkway, extending southerly to the Bridgeport City line and along west side of Main Street from the eastern entrance access driveway of the Trumbull Mall southerly to the Bridgeport City line, and - 3.
-Properties at 17, 29 and 37 Church Hill Road.

-All properties having frontage on White Plains Road or lower Main Street or an existing easement for access onto White Plains Road or lower Main Street within the limited areas described above shall be included, except for the following: (Note: Boundary description on file in Town Clerk's Office and Planning and Zoning Office.)

-4. Properties zoned for multi-family (such as condominiums, apartments and townhomes) and/or zoned for affordable housing shall not be included.
-However, preexisting nonconforming multi-family structures such as two-family homes may be included.
+127) from the intersection of Unity Road and White Plains Road, extending northwesterly to the intersection of Reservoir Avenue and White Plains Road, - Along east side of Main Street from the Merritt Parkway, extending southerly to the Bridgeport City line and along west side of Main Street from the eastern entrance access driveway of the Trumbull Mall southerly to the Bridgeport City line, and - 3.
+Properties at 17, 29 and 37 Church Hill Road and 7091 Main Street. - All properties having frontage on White Plains Road or lower Main Street or 7091 Main Street or an existing easement for access onto White Plains Road or lower Main Street or within the limited areas described above shall be included, except for the following: (Note: Boundary description on file in Town Clerk's Office and Planning and Zoning Office.) - Properties zoned for multi-family (such as condominiums, apartments and townhomes) and/or zoned for affordable housing shall not be included.
+However, preexisting nonconforming multi-family structures such as twofamily homes may be included.